AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 • If you add a teen driver to your plan, you may qualify for Progressive’s teen driver discount.

-• You can save 10 percent on your premium by adding a good student (B average or higher GPA) discount to your policy.
+• You can save 5 percent or more on your premium by adding a good student (B average or higher GPA) discount to your policy.

-• You can save 10 percent on your car insurance simply by owning a home, even if your home isn’t insured with Progressive.
+• You can save on your car insurance simply by owning a home, even if your home isn’t insured with Progressive.

 • And many more!
 Speak to your agent to find discounts available in your state.